What is PEACE IV?

 Projects in this theme will encourage interaction between residents and groups from divided neighbourhoods, explore history in a sensitive manner, build mutual understanding and promote inclusion and integration of minority ethnic communities.

-These projects will improve relations between different communities with 1,400 people taking part in various projects by the end of December 2021.
+These projects will improve relations between different communities with 1,400 people taking part in various projects.
 The projects will also give marginalised groups more opportunities to participate in peace and reconciliation.

 ||Throughout the PEACE IV Programme we will work with partners to deliver a range of culture, arts and heritage projects to address issues such as flags, parades and shared space.
 The projects will include capacity building training, professional development of the artists and a showcase event.